ToshkaDev/starter-hugo-research-group/content/publication/the-campylobacter-jejuni-chemoreceptor-tlp10-has-a-bimodal-ligand-binding-domain-and-specificity-for-multiple-classes-of-chemoeffectors/index.md

 ---
-title: The Campylobacter jejuni chemoreceptor Tlp10 has a bimodal ligand-binding domain and specificity for multiple classes of chemoeffectors.
+title: The Campylobacter jejuni chemoreceptor Tlp10 has a bimodal ligand-binding domain and specificity for multiple classes of chemoeffectors
 publication_types:
   - "2"
 authors: